GoTouchGras/GoTouchGras/README.md

 - 👋 Hi, I’m @GoTouchGras
-- 👀 I’m interested in: coding and sonic the hedgehog
+- 👀 I’m interested in: coding and other stuff
 - 🌱 I’m currently learning: unity
 - 💞️ I’m looking to collaborate on: nothing
-- 📫 How to reach me: Discord: Go_touch_grass.exe#4193
+- 📫 How to reach me: Dont

 <!---
 GoTouchGras/GoTouchGras is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.